GaurviNegi/CODSOFT/README.md

 # Task 4 - ATM interface
 it containes three classes in a file :
-  RunATM  as public main class
+  RunATM  as public main class,
-  AccountClass for making accounts
+  AccountClass for making accounts,
-  ATMClass for performing methods of transferring money ,withdrawing, deposit and inquire
+  ATMClass for performing methods of transferring money ,withdrawing, deposit and inquire filename- RunATM.java